LinkedIn lead generation: How to get leads and boost revenue

 Updated:

-Here’s one critical point to know about LinkedIn lead generation:
+Here’s one critical point to know about generating leads on LinkedIn:

-The 690 million monthly users on the network are not your ideal customers.
+The 1 billion members on the network are not your ideal customers.
 In reality, only a few thousands of them are.

 For up-to-date numbers, check out these LinkedIn statistics.